Gingerbread Cookies with Pistachio Brittle

 One morning I woke up to this rustling noise.
 I opened my eyes and noticed the tree was shaking.
 I shouted at my brother to stop messing around.
 But he was still sleeping in his bed.
 Suddenly I realized the whole room was shaking.
 The rest of the family started to wake up in panic and we all met in the living room, where the chandelier was swaying from side to side.
 It all calmed down after a few moments, but I’ll never forget how my little Christmas tree woke me up during the first and only earthquake I’ve ever experienced.

 Last year, instead of getting a tree, I just baked Christmas tree tartlets.
-This year I wasn’t going to give up on it.
-I started my search for the biggest plastic tree out there.
+This year I started my search for the biggest plastic tree.
 I wanted a tall Christmas tree, just like the one we had at my school in Jaffa, which was so tall that its top bent at the ceiling (and the ceiling was quite high!).
-I looked for a tree in Jaffa, but could not find one I liked.
+So I looked for a tree in Jaffa, but couldn’t find one.
 I looked for a tree in the Old City of Jerusalem, but was disappointed with what I found.
 In the end, my search took me to Bethlehem where I found the perfect tree.
 After asking about the price, I had to give up on it, sadly, and chose a

 slightly much cheaper one.